 Smell- This is rare, but it does happen.
 Every now and then rubber shingles can get a little smelly if the sun heats them up enough.
 Again, this is very rare and by no means does every rubber roof smell.

 Another thing to consider is the look of rubber shingles.
 Some like it and others don’t.
 For the most part, rubber shingles look like wood or composite shingles, unless you really look closely.
-Always ask to see some samples from your Tulsa roofing company before you buy.
+Always ask to see some samples from your Broken Arrow roofing company before you buy.